jasonarikupurathu/Kings-County-Housing-Analysis/README.md

 This data set contains information about houses that were sold in the Seattle area during the last decade.
 Below is a description of the column names, to help you understand what the data represents.
 As with most real world data sets, the column names are not perfectly described, so you'll have to do some research or use your best judgment if you have questions relating to what the data means.

-Like every data set, there are some irregularities and quirks.
-Trust me, there wasn't a house sold with 33 bedrooms, even though the data says there was. *You have to decide how you want to handle that example*.
-Also, some houses were sold more than once within the time frame of this dataset.
-Think about how that can be useful information in predicting the selling price.

-As you go through this modeling process, think about what determines how much someone will pay for a house.
-For example, the larger the house is, the more people will pay for it.
-If you understand why certain houses cost more than others and represent that in your model, it will be a more accurate model.

-Have fun!

 # Column Names and descriptions for Kings County Data Set
 * **id** - unique ID for a house